rkt/rkt/Documentation/packaging.md

 ./configure --with-stage1-flavors=host
 ```

-The generated archive `stage1.aci` will not contain bash, systemd that comes from external sources.
+The generated archive `stage1.aci` will not contain bash, systemd, or any other binaries from external sources.
-The only binaries in the archive are built from the sources in the rkt git repository.
+The binaries embedded in the stage1 archive are all built from the sources in the rkt git repository.
-Since stage1.aci needs external binaries, they will be taken from the host at run-time.
+The external binaries needed by `stage1.aci` are copied from the host at run time.
 Packages using the `--with-stage1-flavors=host` option must therefore add a run-time dependency on systemd and bash.
 Whenever systemd and bash are upgraded on the host, rkt will use the new version at run time.
-It becomes the packager responsibility to test the rkt package whenever a new version of systemd is packaged.
+It becomes the packager's responsibility to test the rkt package whenever a new version of systemd is packaged.

 # Other code bundle